k-cross/cloud-atlas/README.md

 ## Running

-Using `atlas` assumes that AWS credentials are in place because it makes requests to AWS resources via the API.
+Using `atlas` assumes that AWS credentials are in place.
+It runs and generates an `atlas.dot` file in the directory being run.